Current Status of German Investments in Vietnam 2023/24

 Looking for Support in Manufacturing Investments?

-Since 2014, we have supported 15 German customers with finding and establishing suitable locations and information on their investments in Vietnam.
+We are supporting most German manufacturing investors with finding and establishing suitable locations and information on their investments in Vietnam.
 They represent a majority of new manufacturing plants from Germany in Vietnam.
 Our organization has a great network to local industrial zones and service providers.
 If you are pondering an investment in Vietnam we might be able to help you out.
 More information: https://vietnam.ahk.de/en/services/investment-location-analysis